-Encourages good behavior
+Conjugal visits encourage good behavior

 Strengthens familial bonds

 Conjugal visits allow prisoners to spend time with their spouse, hopefully preventing a future divorce.
 Spending time together is especially critical for families with children.

 Makes prison life safer

 Most long-term prisoners are looking for ways to qualify for privileges like conjugal visits.
 To qualify, they must avoid ‘terrorizing’ other prisoners, getting into fights, instigating violence, selling drugs, etc.

 Since prisoners are allowed to maintain family ties, they stand a better chance of living a healthy family life once their prison term comes to an end.

-Visits can also include other family members
+Conjugal visits can also include other family members

 Cons of Conjugal Visits

-There are some safety concerns
+There’s some safety concerns